gabriel-maaciel/expert-notes/README.md

 ## 💻 Project

 > This is the Expert Notes repository.
-The main objective is to create a web application that automatic convert audio notes to text.
+The main objective is to create a web application that automatically converts audio notes to text.

 ## Technologies 🚀